jdegand/devchallenges-cat-wiki/README.md

 - Converting from 12 to 14 -> Image had most breaking changes.
 - `images.domains` was deprecated.
 I replaced it with `images.remotePatterns`.
 - The cat api documentation has improved since I first tackled this challenge.
 I could look more into voting for cats and favoriting popular breeds.
 Doing it may require logins or a local storage cookie to prevent a single user from voting excessively.
+- Next 14 supports node 16 til early 2024 and then you will need node 18.

 ## Continued Development